Banish Trump and His Co-Conspirators—Forever

 What should Congress do once it reconvenes?
-Their first duty is to finish counting the Electoral College votes so that Biden can take office on January 20.
-The moment they finish, the House should file impeachment charges against Trump for inciting the attempted overthrow of the federal government.
-The Senate should hold a brief trial—it should not take long to present evidence to people who were first-hand witnesses to the crime—and find him guilty.
+Its first duty is to finish counting the Electoral College votes so that Biden can take office on January 20.
+The moment it finishes, the House should file impeachment charges against Trump for inciting the attempted overthrow of the federal government.
+The Senate should hold a brief trial—it should not take long to present evidence to people who were firsthand witnesses to the crime—and find him guilty.
 He would automatically be removed from the presidency; senators should also vote to forever disqualify him from holding office again.

 Once Biden is inaugurated, the next attorney general should consider charging Trump with sedition and advocating the overthrow of the federal government.
 Most of the debates surrounding Trump’s potential prosecution before now have revolved around his exposure for tax-related crimes and other shady business practices.
 As recently as this morning, former FBI Director James Comey audaciously argued that the Biden Justice Department shouldn’t pursue charges against Trump.
 That quaint discussion is now academic.
 “It’s not protest,” Biden himself acknowledged while addressing the country on Wednesday evening.
 “It’s insurrection.”
 It should be treated accordingly.